FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ## What we'll cover

-1. Installing FusionAuth and Initializing Services
+1. Installing FusionAuth and initializing services
-1. Configuring FusionAuth, Creating an Application and API Key
+1. Configuring FusionAuth, creating an application and API key
-1. Creating a new User through the FusionAuth Admin UI
+1. Creating a new user through the FusionAuth admin UI
-1. Registering a User to an Application through the FusionAuth Admin UI
+1. Registering a user to an application through the FusionAuth admin UI
-1. Installing Python PIP Package Manager
+1. Installing Python PIP package manager
-1. Installing VENV Virtual Environment for Python
+1. Installing VENV virtual environment for Python
 1. Installing the FusionAuth Python client library
-1. Creating and Executing a Python app to retrieve user profile information
+1. Creating and executing a Python app to retrieve user profile information
-1. Creating a new FusionAuth User and Registering them to an Application with Python
+1. Creating a new FusionAuth user and registering them to an application with Python
-1. Troubleshooting Common Errors
+1. Troubleshooting common errors
 1. Summary

 ## What you'll need